Federal Depository Library Program

 The widespread geographic distribution of government documents provides citizens with information about the workings of their government, and it also helps to insure the survival of documents over long periods of time.

 Electronic distribution has proven a great benefit to public access, and Federal depository libraries continue to link people to government documents, whether physically in the library or via the Internet.
-Librarians and staff with expertise in research using government documents continue to serve the country, as well as their particular communities.

 *James Madison, Letter to W. T. Berry, Aug.
 4, 1822, in Letters and Other Writings of James Madison (Philip R. Fendall, ed., Lippincott, 1865), vol. III, p.
 276.